 Bridges such as the Pont des Arts, the famous Love Lock Bridge in Paris, complement the views of the river and the city at night.

-No visit to Paris is complete without taking a stroll along one of its many bridges.
+No visit to Paris is complete without taking a stroll along with one of its many bridges.
 Here is a list of some of our favorite bridges in Paris including the stories behind them!

 The History of Paris’ Bridges